 He immediately changed his way of thinking and living.
-He managed to take control of his Cookie Monster and lock him in a cage deep within his heart and toss away the key.
+He managed to take control of the Cookie Monster within his heart and toss away the key.
 He encouraged each of the Father’s children to do the same.

-The Greek word translated selfish ambition is eritheia.
+The Greek word translated as selfish ambition is eritheia.
+Eritheia connotes those who seek their own way.
 This word is all about “me” and my self-interest.
 It encompasses the idea of the strong desire for personal success without regard to the consequences.
 Cookie Monster personifies the idea.
 “I want, what I want, when I want it.”
 The result of such selfishness is frequently strife and contention.
 Doing things for selfish purposes often results in divisions and partisan cliques.

 Folks with selfish ambition simply want to win at all costs.
 This is often seen in modern politics.
 “Some politicians care nothing about the truth; they just care whether their party wins.
 They are passionate about their point but care little about its veracity.
 They do not care about the welfare of their constituency; they are simply squabblers in a petty campaign.
 They fight to win, not to find truth” (Richison).

 The Greek word translated conceit is kenodoxia.
 Kenodoxia is composed of two Greek words kenos – vain, empty, and doxa – glory.
-It could be literally translated vainglory, self-exultation or empty pride.
+It could be translated as vainglory, self-exultation, or empty pride.
 The primary idea behind this word is “empty opinion, error.”
 “Thus it could depict a person who, though conceited, had no reason for it” (Ash, The College Press NIV Commentary).